arcticelvis/arcticelvis-ruby/README.md

 # ArcticElvis

-ArcticElvis is a fisherman from a long line of fishermen from the upmost arctic parts of Norway.
+ArcticElvis is a fisherman from a long line of fishermen in the upmost arctic parts of Norway.
 He can help you get more fish - aka sell more.
 This is a ruby client for `api.arcticelvis.com`.

+The API is documentet here: [http://docs.arcticelvis.apiary.io/](http://docs.arcticelvis.apiary.io/) (work in progress)

 ## Installation